 In other words, the more parents are involved with the middle school child and his school, the greater the student’s performance is likely to improve.
 We welcome your involvement!

 Become an active part of our school community by joining our Northeast Parent & Teacher Organization (NEPTO).
-Their first meeting date is September 21, 2016 at 5:30 PM in our cafeteria.
-Our Open House is 9/8/16 at 6:30 PM.

 I look forward to meeting each of you and having your child gain great experiences at Northeast Middle School.